Look carefully at the top of any bottle of TX Whiskey, and you’ll find a piece of Texas history and old-world engineering.

 Every bottle has a story

 Troy designed the caps himself in his wood shop at home.
 This was no easy feat: four elements in each top have to accommodate varying thicknesses of leather and be replicated on a large scale.
-We all thought the prototypes were incredibly cool, and we soon partnered with boot-making friends in the community and cork growers in Portugal to establish this five-step creation process:
+We all thought the prototypes were incredibly cool, and we soon partnered with boot-making friends in the community to establish this five-step creation process:

 First, we select the leather.
-In the beginning, most of our leathers were repurposed from boots donated by some of our friends in the community and by visitors to the distillery.
-Now we primarily use leather pieces from the best local boot-makers in Fort Worth.
-We acquire exotic skins and different colors from those extra pieces that the boot makers can no longer use.
+In the beginning, most of our leathers were re-purposed from boots donated by some of our friends in the community and by visitors to the distillery.
+Now we primarily use leather pieces from the best boot and saddle makers.
+We acquire exotic skins and different colors of leather from those extra pieces that the boot and saddle makers can no longer use.

-Next, we use handmade tools to punch out a circle of leather.
+Next, we use unique tools to punch out a circle of leather.
 We then measure the thickness of the leather to determine which cork size to use.
-We looked for a partner to manufacture these corks in the historic cork capital of the world – Portugal – and found our solution where the world’s very best cork grows, in the provinces of Algarve and Alentejo.

-Then we hammer a custom-made beach wood ring over the leather to secure it to the cork – again, using tools that were handmade by Troy.
+Then we hammer a custom-made wood ring over the leather to secure it to the cork.
 Finally, we add very small pins for reinforcement.

 Every resulting bottle cap is a unique example of fine Western craftsmanship – just like our whiskey.
 Stop by the distillery and swap stories with us – maybe even bring your own boots for topping off a bottle of F&R spirits; we’d love to make you a part of our history.